 - In stores where they sell first-hand clothes, consumers find many copies of one item, usually in different sizes and colors.
 Unlike that, in second-hand stores usually, there's only one version of each item.
 That means, people usually tend to visit second-hand stores often to find unique items and their size before anyone else.

 This also involves the excitement of "hunting" for the right clothes.
 Second-hand stores are a great way for people to create their own style.
 Unlike big chains where people end up buying the same kind of clothes, in second-hand stores, consumers can choose different and vintage clothes and dress more uniquely.

 - Second-hand clothes are more affordable compared to brand-new clothes.
 You can buy more clothes with decent quality with the same amount of money.

-- Although for some people priority is to find unique vintage clothes and create their own style, ethical considerations are also one of the primary reasons behind choosing second-hand clothes.
-It’s not unusual for big clothing brands and chains to use natural resources to produce new clothes.
-That’s why giving away old clothes and investing in already existing clothes instead of buying new ones are more environmentally-friendly.
+- Although for some people the priority is to find unique vintage clothes and create their own style, ethical considerations are also one of the primary reasons behind choosing second-hand clothes.
+It's not unusual for big clothing brands and chains to use natural resources to produce new clothes.
+That's why giving away old clothes and investing in already existing clothes instead of buying new ones are more environmentally friendly.

 - Most second-hand stores collaborate with organizations that help people in need, so when you invest in second-hand clothes, you also contribute to the people with low economic security instead of investing in big chains and corporations.

 Statistics from a 2019 report by thredUP show that the younger generation tends to choose second-hand clothing over brand-new clothes.
 Besides, the predictions are online secondhand shopping is set to grow 69% between 2019 and 2021.
-Although some people might feel hesitant to buy second-hand clothing thinking it shows economical insecurity, research by thredUP shows that nowadays shoppers feel as good about buying secondhand clothes as they do about adopting a puppy.
+Although some people might feel hesitant to buy second-hand clothing thinking it shows economic insecurity, research by thredUP shows that nowadays shoppers feel as good about buying secondhand clothes as they do about adopting a puppy.